-Hello again.
-I’ve been receiving many questions regarding the difference between ease and easy in our lives, so I’d like to take some time to talk about the difference, because I think the difference is crucial and I would have liked to have known it earlier in my life.
+I’ve been receiving many questions regarding the difference between “ease” and “easy” in our lives; the difference is crucial and I would have liked to have known it earlier in my life!

 It doesn’t have to be this way.